jannismain/ntt-peak-detection/README.md

 ### Data preprocessing

-As the requirements state that the data will not include noise, so data preprocessing can initially be disregarded.
+As the requirements state that the data will not include noise, data preprocessing can initially be disregarded.

+## Final Thoughts

+- interesting problem, as peak detection seems to highly depend on the characteristics of the data trying to detect peaks from
+- solution (**neighbours+threshold**) works reasonably well on training data without much hyperparameter optimization
+- solution to parsing list of numbers in FastAPI seems too complicated
+- requirements not filled exactly, as API only works on single list of values, not list of value pairs right now (peak index instead of peak x-value is returned)